4: Books Terry DOES NOT LIKE (That He Has Read From Cover-to-Cover)

 *Che Guevara Speaks [a collection of Che Guevara’s writings]

-*Mein Kampf [by Adolf Hitler]
+*Mein Kampf [by Adolf Hitler, translated by Ralph Manheim]

-*The Antichrist [by Friedrich Nietzsche]
+*The Antichrist [by Friedrich Nietzsche, translated by Walter Kaufmann]

 *The Protocols of the Learned Elders of Zion [by a fabricator(s)]

-*The Turner Diaries [by William Luther Pierce – aka “Andrew Macdonald”]
+*The Turner Diaries [by William Luther Pierce (aka “Andrew Macdonald”)]

 *The Lost Art of Good Conversation: A Mindful Way to Connect with Others and Enrich Everyday Life [by Sakyong Mipham]